Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Introduction

 Recent interest in blockchain technology has given fresh impetus for BFT protocols.
 A blockchain is a key enabler for {\em distributed consensus}, serving as a public ledger for digital currencies (e.g., Bitcoin) and other applications.
 Bitcoin's blockchain relies on the well-known proof-of-work (PoW) mechanism to ensure probabilistic consistency guarantees on the order and correctness of transactions.
 PoW currently accounts for more than 90\% of the total market share of existing digital currencies. \ifsubmission \else (e.g., Bitcoin, Litecoin, DogeCoin, Ethereum) \fi However, Bitcoin's PoW has been severely criticized for its considerable waste of energy and meagre transaction throughput ($\sim$7 transactions per second)~\cite{DBLP:conf/ccs/GervaisKWGRC16}.

 To remedy these limitations, researchers and practitioners are investigating integration of BFT protocols with blockchain consensus\ifsubmission. \else to enable financial institutions and supply chain management partners to agree on the order and correctness of exchanged information. \fi This represents the first opportunity for BFT protocols to be integrated into real-world systems.
 For example, IBM's Hyperledger/Fabric blockchain~\cite{Hyperledger} currently relies on PBFT~\cite{PBFT} for consensus. \changedagain{ While PBFT can achieve higher throughput than Bitcoin's consensus layer ~\cite{Fabric}, it cannot match, by far, the transactional volumes of existing payment methods (e.g., Visa handles tens of thousands of transactions per second~\cite{Visa}).
-Furthermore, PBFT only scales to few tens of nodes.} Thus, enhancing the scalability and performance of BFT protocols is essential for ensuring their practical deployment in existing industrial blockchain solutions.
+Furthermore, PBFT only scales to few tens of nodes, since it needs to exchange $O(n^2)$ messages to reach consensus on a single operation among $n$ servers~\cite{PBFT}.} Thus, enhancing the scalability and performance of BFT protocols is essential for ensuring their practical deployment in existing industrial blockchain solutions.

-In this paper, we propose \BFT which, to the best of our knowledge, is the fastest and most scalable BFT protocol to-date.
+In this paper, we propose \BFT, \textlabel{a fast and scalable BFT protocol}{R2(1.2)}.
 At the heart of \BFT is a novel {\em message aggregation} technique that combines hardware-based \emph{trusted execution environments} (e.g., Intel SGX) with lightweight secret sharing.
 Aggregation reduces message complexity from $O(n^2)$ to $O(n)$~\cite{CoSi}.
-Unlike previous schemes, message aggregation in \BFT does \emph{not} require any public-key operations (e.g., multisignatures), thus incurring considerably lower computation/communication overhead. \BFT further balances \ifsubmission \else computation and communication \fi load by arranging nodes in a tree topology, so that inter-server communication and message aggregation take place along edges of the tree. \BFT adopts the \emph{optimistic} BFT paradigm~\cite{Yin} that separates agreement from execution, allowing it to only require a subset of nodes to {\em actively} run the protocol.
+Unlike previous schemes, message aggregation in \BFT does \emph{not} require any public-key operations (e.g., multisignatures), thus incurring considerably lower computation/communication overhead. \BFT further balances \ifsubmission \else computation and communication \fi load by arranging nodes in a tree topology, so that inter-server communication and message aggregation take place along edges of the tree. \BFT \textlabel{adopts the}{R2(5.1)} \emph{optimistic} BFT paradigm~\cite{Distler2016} that only requires a subset of nodes to {\em actively} run the protocol.
 Finally, we use a simple \emph{failure detection} mechanism that makes it possible for FastBFT to deal with non-primary faults efficiently.